reactperfstrategy/projects/README.md

 ## Lesson 2

-But... let's say you know in your Customer Contact 'page' response time is far below what it should be.
+But... let's say you know in your Customer Contact 'page' response time is far below where it should be.
 Where do you really start?

 # Summary

 And this is what this project is all about.
 After you realise you have an issue, where do you start.
-WHat changes can you make...
+What changes can you make?

-But.... if you measure first, then it sets you up for success.
+But... if you measure first, then it sets you up for success.
 Remove the objectivity.
+Prove you have brought value.

 Once we get really started, please explore the sub-projects we will create.
 Each has example and documentation and actual **proof** of the benefits